arsedianivan/aip/week3/week3.md

 #### Chosen Task:

-My chosen task for the week 3 assessment is Productivity & Category 5: Face-to-Face & Category 3: Personal Development and ace Community
+My chosen task for the week 3 assessment are Productivity & Category 5: Face-to-Face & Category 3: Personal Development and ace Community

 #### Evidence: